accdavlo/calcolo-scientifico/lectures/02/022_finite_element_elliptic.md

 =& \int_{\hat K} A^{-1} \nabla_{\hat {\mathbf x}} \hat \varphi_i(\hat{\mathbf x}) \cdot A^{-1} \nabla_{\hat {\mathbf x}} \hat \varphi_i(\hat {\mathbf x})  \text{det}(A) \textrm{d}  \hat {\mathbf x}
 \end{align*}
 $$
+One has to be careful with indexes, but pre-computing 4 integrals on the reference element is enough to compute all the integrals on the physical element.
-or some quadrature rules for triangles that are mapped onto the physical one.
+Otherwise, we can use some quadrature rules for triangles that are mapped onto the physical one.

 ---